British Columbia

 Today, Gastown is a very cozy neighbourhood with many nice stores and restaurants.

-In Gastown there is a famous steam clock built by Raymond Saunders in 1977.
-Among only few similar clocks in the world, this one is the oldest and definitely the most famous one.
+In Gastown, there is a famous steam clock built by Raymond Saunders in 1977.
+Among only a few similar clocks in the world, this one is the oldest and definitely the most famous one.

 Vancouver's contemporary building with a rooftop garden.